nlyu1/nlyu1.github.io/_pages/about.md

 Table of contents
 ======

-1. See (link) for a list (only one so far) of my publications, their summary, and how they relate to my research interests.
+1. See (link) for a list (one so far) of my preprints, their summary, and how they relate to my research interests.
-2. See (projects) for my experimental research experience in experimental physics (neutral atom array) and offshoot projects.
+2. See (projects) for my experimental research experience in experimental physics-neutral atom array-and other offshoot projects.
 3. I am an avid learner and note-taker.
-See notes (link) for a list of my course and self-study notes.
+See notes (link) for a list of course and self-study notes.

 <!-- Test Section
 ------